-Included within Note 9.1 above are £2,163k (2020-201 £333K) of final pay control charges relating to 5 (2020-21, 8) individuals.
+Included within Note 9.1 above are £162k (2020-21 £333K) of final pay control charges relating to 5 (2020-21, 8) individuals.
 Final pay control is applicable to all Officer and Practice Staff members of the 1995 Section of the NHS Pension Scheme, including 1995/2015 transition members, who retire with entitlement to pension benefits.

 If a member receives an increase to pensionable pay that exceeds the 'allowable amount' the relevant employer is liable for a final pay control charge.
 The 'allowable amount' is the amount that pensionable pay can increase by before the employer is liable for a final pay control charge.
-The 'allowable amount' is the lesser of: • the member's pensionable pay in the relevant year, or the member's pensionable pay in the previous year plus the Consumer Price Index % plus 4.5%), or the percentage increase in the member's pensionable pay for the current year compared with the previous year".
+The 'allowable amount' is the lesser of:

+• the member's pensionable pay in the relevant year, or the member's pensionable pay in the percentage increase in the member's pensionable pay for the current year compared with the previous year".